 Kouga pushed down his turmoil, rolling his eyes.
 "And you're not thinking of him?
 Right."

-Souta saw the movement again, an appendage of jerking brown.
+Souta saw the movement again, a flash of jerking brown, and realized it was an extra appendage.
 "Look Ma!
 He has a tail!

-The group turned and Kagome's mouth fell.
+The group turned, and Kagome's mouth fell.
 "Souta!
 Mama!"
+Surprise widened her eyes.
+"H-How long have you been standing there?"

 "Yes," the start of smile evaporated from her face.
-"They belong here."
+"They belong in this world."

 "Oh come on Kagome," Hakkaku pushed off of the well.
 "Don't be angry.
 We only wanted to keep you safe and see you before you left forever."